Texas-Robotics-Academy/markdown/in_person/programming_objects.md

 Now, put this all together.

-- Starting with the existing `Buddy` class, add a method to count how baskets they have scored playing basketball during recess.
+- Starting with the existing `Buddy` class, add a method to count how many baskets they have scored playing basketball during recess.
 - Declare 3 buddies (you can use the ones above)
 - Use a for loop to count how many baskets each buddy has scored
 - Modify the print method from 3.7.1 to print how many times the buddy has been called, and how many baskets they have scored.